narnolddd/FETA3/README.md

 Secondly, models are allowed to vary throughout the time of a network's evolution, for example, growing for the first 1000 timesteps according to pure random attachment, from 1000-2000 as half-random half-BA, and 2000-3000 pure BA.

+### Growing a network from a specified model

+One of the capabilities of FETA is to generate networks from the modelling framework described.
+Let's look at an example growing script.
+For the sake of exhaustiveness, I've made it a bit more complicated than is probably necessary.